 The quantitative reasoning portion of the GRE is section adaptive.
 This means that the first section will be average difficulty level.
 The difficulty of the second section will depend on how you did on the first section.

-You can prepare for this section by taking our free GRE practice test.
+You can prepare for this section by using our free GRE practice questions.

 How Long is the GRE?